The Powerful Meaning Of Proverbs 3:5-6 (and 5 ways you can trust in God)

 The Context Of Proverbs 3:5-6

 It’s important to start with an understanding of what the book of Proverbs is because it’s a unique book of the Bible.
-This book centers around wisdom, how to find it and how to live it.
+This book centers around gaining wisdom and living wisely.

 If you were to read through a few chapters of Proverbs you would find the writing style quite different than other books.
-John Collins describes it this way, “To read straight through a few chapters of Proverbs is like trying to have a conversation with someone who always replies with a one-liner.”
+John Collins says, “To read straight through a few chapters of Proverbs is like trying to have a conversation with someone who always replies with a one-liner.”

 The Meaning Of Proverbs 3:5-6

-To help us better understand the meaning of Proverbs 3:5-6 and what it means for us today we are going to break down these two verses into four sections.
+To help you better understand the Proverbs 3:5-6 meaning we are going to break this down verse by verse.

 Trust In The Lord With All Your Heart Meaning

-The word “heart” describes to the extent to which we are to trust in God.
+The word “heart” describes the extent to which we are to trust in God.
 This word indicates the center of our being.
-In other words we are to trust God with everything we are and everything we have.
+In other words, we are to trust God with everything we are and everything we have.
 No exceptions.

 Trusting in the Lord with all your heart means that you have placed your hope in Christ alone.
 Nothing else.
 No one else.